cogwirrel/pi-nav/README.md

 ### Building the UI

-Building doesn't work on the pi, so please do this on another computer.
+Building this UI doesn't work on the pi, so please do this on another computer.

 Clone this repository and [`pi-nav-ui`](https://github.com/cogwirrel/pi-nav-ui) repository in the same directory.